jackson15j/cv/craig_astill_cv.md

 Contact: +447834810193, craigastill@gmail.com

-Software Developer / DevOps engineer with a strong Quality Assurance background.
+Pragmatic & practically-minded Software Developer / DevOps engineer with a strong Quality Assurance background.
 Cross skilled as a team lead, architect, mentor and process improvement evangelist.
 Capable of transitioning roles to further my team and to benefit the company.

 Skills
 ======